brianfdo/hw-2-paulverdickt/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/UCB-stat-159-f25/hw-2-paulverdickt/main?labpath=LOSC_Event_tutorial.ipynb)

 _This repository is public so that Binder can find it.
 All code and data is based on the original [LIGO Center for Open Science Tutorial Repository](https://github.com/losc-tutorial/LOSC_Event_tutorial).
 This repository is a class exercise that restructures the original LIGO code for improved reproducibility, as a homework assignment for the [Fall 2025 installment of UC Berkeley's Stat 159/259 course, _Reproducible and Collaborative Data Science_](https://ucb-stat-159-f25.github.io/site/).
 Authorship of the original analysis code rests with the LIGO collaboration._

+## Description

+This project reorganized the LIGO Gravitational Wave Detection Tutorial Notebook to ensure the repository was reproducible and nicely structured.
+It installed additional Python packages, the conda environment, and a Binder link.